codr7/lila/README.md

 None
 ```

-Suffixing any type except `None` with `?` evaluates to a type that matches the specified type or `None`.
+Suffixing any type except `None` with `?` evaluates to a sum type that matches the specified type and `None`.

 ```
   is-a None Int